 Between 2004 and 2010 I participated in my local wedding show each year at the expo center.
 I also put ads in the local wedding publications and still realized more and more of my sales were not from my local area.
 The online sales were still the way to go and by choosing to focus on my business at a national level has allowed my income to be where I want it to be.

 In 2011, I discovered Etsy.
 I quickly added products to my store and my sales skyrocketed even higher than I was selling on Ebay.
-I continued to build my store and currently spend $3600 a year on promoted listing ads.
+I continued to build my Etsy store along with the Pattern website that Etsy offers.
 Be sure to visit The Vendors Lounge for my free online courses about boosting your Etsy shop if you are an Etsy seller.

 With Etsy filling up with so many sellers, the wedding businesses are getting buried deep in the pages and sales have declined.
 I want to help with boosting the wedding businesses that choose to join Wedding Expo Online, by offering a membership that will give them the opportunity for engaged couples to learn more about their wedding business and/or service and offer a way for both vendors and engaged couples to connect on an easier level.

 After 14+ year working as a wedding industry vendor and being a vendor on other wedding websites trying to boost my sales, I noticed there wasn’t a way for vendors and engaged couples to connect at a faster rate.
 The ‘other’ wedding advertising websites would only let me market to my local area and because I sell my products nationally it wasn’t financially making sense why I was spending all that advertising money with them and not getting very many leads .
 It didn’t make sense financially for me to continue with their websites, especially since I couldn’t reach the engaged couples myself.
 I had to wait for engaged couples to contact me only from my profile page.